Quick Tips for Tailgate Glory

 4. Fare the weather

-Whether it’s hot and sunny or cold and rainy, knowing what to bring to brave the conditions can make every tailgate more comfortable.
-A pop-up tent can do wonders for keeping you cool in the heat and dry in the rain, just make sure the legs are weighted down if the conditions get windy.
-When it gets cold, air-activated heat packs or propane heaters can serve to keep you toasty when the grill isn’t fired up.
+Whether it’s hot and sunny or cold and rainy, knowing what to bring to brave the conditions makes every tailgate more comfortable.
+A pop-up tent can do wonders for keeping you cool in the heat and dry in the rain; just make sure the legs are weighted down if the conditions get windy.
+When it gets cold, air-activated heat packs can serve to keep you toasty when the grill isn’t fired up.

 5. The game outside the game

-Standing around and talking about the impending sports contest is only fun for a while.
-You could always opt for throwing a football for hours, but tailgate games like beanbag toss (a.k.a. “cornhole” or “bags”), ladder golf and washers (my personal favorite) are also big hits.
-If you do end up opting for the football, bring some extra ice for your sore post-game shoulder there, champ.
+You could always opt for throwing a football for hours, but tailgate games like beanbag toss (aka “cornhole” or “bags”), ladder golf and washers (my personal favorite) are also big hits.
+If you do end up opting for the football, bring some extra ice for your sore postgame shoulder there, champ.

 6. Tailgate optional

 Sure, it’s called “tailgating,” but that doesn’t mean you have to have a truck to hang out before the game.
-SUVs are great for tailgating, and the back hatch can serve as a makeshift umbrella if it gets a little rainy.
-Bonus points for packing with labeled plastic totes, so you know what needs to be packed where and what needs replenishing for the next tailgate party.
-If you're looking to upgrade your vehicle or try something new for tailgating season, our easy online credit application can help you save time at the dealership.
+SUVs and crossover vehicles both are great for tailgating, and the back hatch can serve as a makeshift umbrella if it gets a little rainy.
+If you're looking to upgrade your vehicle or try something new for tailgating season, apply online to help save time at the dealership.